All Products

 Prerequisites

-For RDS instances running MySQL 5.6, MySQL 5.7, or MySQL 8.0, the minor engine version must be 20190815 or later.
-If your minor engine version is earlier than 20190815, update it before you delete data files.
-For more information, see Update the minor engine version.
+• A minor engine version of 20190815 or later for RDS instances running MySQL 5.6, MySQL 5.7, or MySQL 8.0.
+If your minor engine version is earlier than 20190815, update it before deleting data files.
+For more information, see Update the minor engine version

 Minor engine version